Argan oil: Social

 The production of argan oil has always had a socioeconomic function.
 At present, its production supports about 2.2 million people in the main argan oil–producing region, the Arganeraie.

 Much of the argan oil produced today is made by a number of women's co-operatives.
 Co-sponsored by the Social Development Agency with the support of the European Union, the UCFA (Union des Cooperatives des Femmes de l’Arganeraie) is the largest union of argan oil co-operatives in Morocco.
-It comprises 22 co-operatives that are found in other parts of the region.
+It comprises 22 cooperatives that are found in other parts of the region.

 As of 2020, there were around 300 small firms, mostly co-operatives, in the area about 25 km inland from Essaouira, on the Atlantic coast.
 The women who harvest the seeds are mostly of the Berber ethnic group, with traditional skills dating from generations ago.

 The success of the argan co-operatives has also encouraged other producers of agricultural products to adopt the co-operative model.
 The establishment of the co-operatives has been aided by support from within Morocco, notably the Foundation Mohamed VI pour la Recherche et la Sauvegarde de l’Arganier (Mohammed VI Foundation for Research and Protection of the Argan Tree), and from international organisations, including Canada's International Development Research Centre and the European Commission.